jocarrojas/dupfidel/README.md

 # Dupfidel

-Duplicate Finder and Deleter - Dufidel
+Duplicate Finder and Deleter - Dupfidel

 Little batch using Swiss File Knife (SFK) to find and delete duplicates by type ⚡⚡⚡.